Livingston, Guatemala: Afro culture on the Caribbean

-By Richard Brown
+By Richard Brown – Editor, EntreMundos

 Livingston has a bad rap.
 If you stay at Río Dulce, 40 kilometers upriver, most tourist spots will tell you Livingston is worth a three-hour visit and no more.
 They’ll tell you to walk the main street, have a look at the locals, order a tapado, and then get the hell out.
 Odd for a Caribbean town with as much culture, history, and consciousness packed into every square block as anywhere else in Guatemala.

 Saint Vincent’s main island was notoriously difficult to conquer.
 The French took Martinique and other nearby islands and wiped out most of their Carib population in the 1600s to make room for sugar and cocoa plantations.
 But even in 1719, Saint Vincent’s Carib and Garifuna population repelled a French expeditionary force sent from Martinique.
-The British invaded in 1723, and Caribs and Garifuna defeated them as well.
-After decades of imperial incursions and small settlements, a series of bloody, definitive wars broke out around the time of the American and French Revolutions.
+The British invaded in 1723, and the Caribs and Garifuna defeated them as well.
+After decades of imperial incursions and settlements, a series of bloody, definitive wars broke out around the time of the American and French Revolutions.
 In 1796, the Caribs and Garifuna finally surrendered to the British.
 To maintain order, the British could not allow free people of African descent to live on the same island as their imported slaves.
-The Garifuna were hunted down and around 5,000 were sent hundreds of miles on rafts and small boats to the British-controlled island of Roatán off the Honduran coast.
+The Garifuna were hunted down and around 5,000 were sent hundreds of miles on rafts and small boats to the British-controlled island of Roatan off the Honduran coast.

 Many, if not most, drowned along the way.
 The island could not support such a large population, and soon the Garifuna diaspora embarked on treacherous journeys on improvised rafts to seek new homes in Central America.
 Indeed, landfall was a happy and sometimes miraculous event.
-They allied with the Spanish in their battles with the English and the French, and so were permitted to form communities along the Central American coast.
+They allied with the Spanish in their battles with the English and the French, and so were permitted to settle along the Central American coast.